johanzi/gwas_gemma/README.md

 ### Remove singletons

+Note that gemma is removing SNP under a certain allele frequency (for example 5%).
+Therefore, this step is optional as the singletons would be filtered in gemma.

-Generates out.singletons (positions of all singletons)
+Generates `out.singletons` (positions of all singletons)

 ```
 vcftools --singletons --vcf subset_80_only_chr_biallelic_only_alt_DP3_GQ25_remove_missing.recode.vcf